Warming Winter Salad With Crunchy Chickpeas

 Winter Salad

-1 english cucumber or 4 kitties sliced in quarters
+1 English cucumber or 4 Kirby (little) cucumbers sliced in quarters

-1 bunch of boy choy or 2 cups of spinach
+1 bunch of bok choy or 2 cups of spinach

--heat pan with oil and lightly sauté bok choy and mushrooms.
-3 minutes
+-Heat pan with coconut oil and lightly sauté the bok choy or spinach, as well as mushrooms, for 3 minutes

--in a salad bowl add cucumbers, celery, radishes, bok choy or spinach and mushrooms and toss
+-In a salad bowl, add cucumbers, celery, radishes, the sautéed Bok choy or spinach, and mushrooms and toss

--the chickpeas will soften in the salad therefore add right before you serve to maintain their crunch - regardless they rock with or without the crunch!
+-The chickpeas will naturally soften in the salad, so be sure to add them right before you serve to maintain their crunch

 1/2 cup olive oil or flax oil

-2 tbsp umeboshi vinegar or vinegar of your choice
+2 tbsp umeboshi vinegar – or vinegar of choice (balsamic, red wine, apple cider, etc.)

 1/2 lemon juice

-1 tsp honey if you like your vinaigrette dressing sweet - I prefer tart
+Optional – 1 tsp honey, if you like your dressing sweeter

-2 15 oz cans cooked chickpeas - drained and rinsed well
+2 15 oz. cans of cooked chickpeas – drained and rinsed well

 1 tsp cumin powder